project-jedi/jcl/jcl/docs/Readme.txt

 About this release
-JCL release 2.9 provides support for RAD Studio 13 (including Delphi and C++Builder) an updated support for all targets.
+JCL release 2.8 provides support for RAD Studio 13 (including Delphi and C++Builder) and updated support for all targets.

 Multiple bugs have been fixed; for detailed change logs, use the facilities of our Subversion repository at Sourceforge.net  http://sourceforge.net/projects/jcl/ , see below.